Denoising Graph Super-Resolution towards Improved Collider Event Reconstruction: Abstract

 \section{Abstract}

-Accurately reconstructing particles from detector data is a critical challenge in experimental particle physics, where the spatial resolution of calorimeters has a crucial impact.
-This study explores the integration of super-resolution techniques into an LHC-like reconstruction pipeline to effectively enhance the granularity of calorimeter data and suppress noise.
-We find that this software preprocessing step can significantly improve reconstruction quality without physical changes to detectors.
-To demonstrate the impact of our approach, we propose a novel particle flow model that offers enhanced particle reconstruction quality and interpretability.
-These advancements underline the potential of super-resolution to impact both current and future particle physics experiments.
+In preparation for Higgs factories and energy-frontier facilities, future colliders are moving toward high-granularity calorimeters to improve reconstruction quality.
+However, the cost and construction complexity of such detectors is substantial, making software-based approaches like super-resolution an attractive alternative.
+This study explores integrating super-resolution techniques into an LHC-like reconstruction pipeline to effectively enhance calorimeter granularity and suppress noise.
+We find that this software preprocessing step significantly improves reconstruction quality without physical changes to the detector.
+To demonstrate its impact, we propose a novel transformer-based particle flow model that offers improved particle reconstruction quality and interpretability.
+Our results demonstrate that super-resolution can be readily applied at collider experiments.

 {\it Keywords}: super-resolution, denoising, flow matching, reconstruction, diffusion transformers, graphs, attention, conditional generation